 Nevertheless, the results illustrate the fundamental problem culture-based microbial testing methods to test cannabis samples.
 Culture-based methods have not been validated on cannabis or cannabis-derived products, so their results cannot be trusted.

-We invite testing labs to review our SenSATIVAx and PathogINDICAtor® Manufacturer Validation document.
+We invite testing labs to review our SenSATIVAx® and PathoSEEK® Manufacturer Validation document.